 Unless you clench or grind your teeth, the tooth bonding bio-composite material is not easily breakable.
 If you suffer from bruxism, or teeth grinding, tell Dr. Drew Shulman and he can help treat the condition at the source.
 In a case where your bonding material is damaged in any way, consult with your dentist immediately.

 Schedule A Dental Exam Today

 Do you want smoother and whiter teeth?
 Fix your dental imperfections in just a day using tooth bonding treatment.
-Call to schedule a preventative dental visit with the professionals at Dr. Shulman at (855) 832-4034.
+Call to schedule a preventative dental visit with our cosmetic dentist, Dr. Shulman, at (855) 832-4034.